 The problem with most school spending in the past is that there was no easy way to quantify the real costs of administrating a diligent purchasing and accounts payable process or ensuring they achieve best value pricing across the thousands of different purchases they make.
 That is, until now.

 Extend the functionality of your existing accounting/ERP software and stretch your school’s budgets further

-Once a request to buy is raised, it can be automatically checked against budget and the appropriate approval process applied.
-Once again, approvals can be undertaken from any device and once approved, the order is sent directly to the supplier.
+Once a request to buy is raised, it can be automatically checked against the budget and the appropriate approval process applied.
+Once again, approvals can be undertaken from any device, and once approved, the order is sent directly to the supplier.

 By using advanced digital procurement applications and technologies, it becomes very easy to immediately identify how much your school could save by paying less, simply by comparing the prices you pay against the £10bn plus of spend analytics we have already processed and evaluated.

 For larger schools and MATs, these savings will run into many £100,000’s year-on-year, simply by using suppliers like YPO, Amazon Business, Lyreco for common items and other major suppliers for areas such as F&B.

 If a school does not have its procurement resources, the entire spend review, savings identification, tendering, supplier selection and subsequent automation is provided as a service.

 As for how much all of this might cost, the answer is far less than you think.
 By combining all of the usual costs of Procure to Pay into a single monthly payment, spread over a 1 to 3-year term, every school will achieve a cash ROI in as little as 3 months, as well as improve their ability to address other investment priorities directly from the savings they are making thereafter.
 This enables school budgets to be stretched quickly and easily.